 Trim down any plants and rake away fallen leaves within a 4 ft. radius around the unit.

 Protect the unit from the cold elements by covering it with a tarp or its specially manufactured cover.

-To ensure that your furnace works well and without a hitch all winter long, the techs at Hansen Air Pros recommend checking the following items:
+To ensure that your furnace works well and without a hitch all winter long, the techs at Hansen Super Techs recommend checking the following items: